 We took a few short water and snack breaks, but we didn’t feel the need to stop for lunch until we got to Bear Beach.
 It was a short first day of hiking, and we arrived just before noon to claim the best campsite and jump into a delicious lunch of pepperoni sticks and other dried foods.
-We got a Saywer water filter, which we really liked, and we eagerly tried it out in a creek.
-I’ve also heard amazing things about the Sawyer Gravity Water Filtration System*.
+We got a Sawyer water filter, which we really liked, and we eagerly tried it out in a creek.
+I’ve also heard good things about the Sawyer Gravity Water Filtration System.

 Bear Beach has a few spots to camp, with outhouses, food caches, and water sources nearby.
 Some parts of the beach can be inaccessible at high tide.
 We were early enough not to have to worry about this, but it’s important to print off the Port Renfrew tide charts before you go.
 This information is also posted at each of the beaches.

 According to Kyla, the outhouse was *extremely full*, so we were happy to have our she-wee/pee-zees on us for number one needs!
 (TMI?
 I don’t recommend reading on :P)*